Iloilo State University of Fisheries Science and Technology

-The Iloilo State University of Science and Technology is a government research university located at Tiwi, Barotac Nuevo, Iloilo, Philippines.
+The Iloilo State University of Fisheries Science and Technology (ISUFST; Pamantasang Pampamahalaan ng Iloilo sa Pangisdaang Sensya at Teknolohiya) is a public college in the Philippines.
+It is mandated to provide higher technological, professional and vocational instruction and training in fisheries, science, as well as short-term technical or vocational courses in fisheries.
+It is also mandated to promote research, advance studies, extension work, and leadership in its areas of specialization.
+Its main campus is located in Barangay Tiwi, Barotac Nuevo, Iloilo.
+There are other campuses in Barotac Nuevo (formerly known as Barotac Nuevo Polytechnic Institute), Dingle, Dumangas (formerly known as the Dumangas Polytechnic College) and San Enrique.
+DYIS at 106.7 FM is a music and educational FM radio station operated by ISCOF at their main campus.

+On January 10, 2023, Iloilo State College of Fisheries has been converted to a university thus adopting its present name, Iloilo State University of Fisheries Science and Technology.

 History

 ISUST was established on 16 June 1947 as Barotac Nuevo Junior High School, which was opened for the first and second year.
 It held its first commencement exercises on 25 March 1949.
 On 22 June 1957, it was converted into Central Iloilo National School of Fisheries (CINSOF) by virtue of RA 1925.
 On 19 June 1961, it was renamed Iloilo National School of Fisheries (INSOF) and, on 20 June 1963, it was converted into Iloilo Regional School of Fisheries (IRSOF) by virtue of RA 3521.
 On 21 August 1978, then President Ferdinand Marcos signed PD 1523 converting IRSOF into Iloilo State College of Fisheries (ISCOF).
 On 22 August 2000, RA 8760 and CHED Memorandum Nos.
 27 and 27-A integrated CHED-Supervised Institutions (CSIs) of Barotac Nuevo, Dingle, Dumangas, and San Enrique, Iloilo into the system.
-On 11 June 2013, President Benigno Aquino III signed RA 10604 converting Iloilo State College of Fisheries into Iloilo State University of Science and Technology.
+On 11 June 2013, President Benigno Aquino III signed RA 10604 converting Iloilo State College of Fisheries into Iloilo State University of Fisheries Science and Technology.